Submissions

 4. Index Both monographs and edited books must have an index.
 The index is the author's responsibility since the author knows best which index entries relate to the book's content.
 Subentries in the index should be presented alphabetically and not in word order.

 Authors do not need to search for page numbers for indexed terms.
-This will be the responsibility of the editorial team at BRIN Publisher.
+This will be the responsibility of the editorial team at BRIN Publishing.

 1. Editor's Biography (for edited books) Contains brief information about the editor, at a minimum including their name, educational background, occupation, and experience relevant to the written manuscript's field, as well as a list of previously published works.